Immigration Library - Visa Revalidation FAQ

 Example:

-Fred is out of status in the U.S. Fred may not renew his visa through a Third Country Visa since it is prohibited by the Consular shopping bar rule.
+Fred is out of status in the U.S. Fred may not renew his visa through Third Country Visa since it is prohibited by the Consular shopping bar rule.
 The exception to this rule applies if the alien is out of status due to technical reasons.

 For more information about Third Country Visas, please click here.